Earth Day

 His spiritual and ethical writing reflects on our relationship with creation.
 It challenges us to move beyond a superficial understanding of environmentalism.
 It emphasizes the intrinsic dignity of every creature, symbiosis, and the moral imperative to care for the planet that sustains us.

-Reflecting on my outdoor experiences, I recall a metaphysical connection with "Sister Earth" that shifted my perspective; feeling God's presence.
+Reflecting on my outdoor experiences, I recall a metaphysical connection with "Earth" that shifted my perspective and made me feel God's presence.
 It was on the ridge of Garrapata Canyon, New Mexico, and a distant storm entertained me as the tranquility of the Juniper Trees and the canyon's red rock surrounded me with a sense of awe and reverence.
 Then, I realized the importance of my relationship with creation and the need to protect it.

 I encourage you to take the time to truly listen to the 'cry of the Earth' as Pope Francis urges us while celebrating Earth Day.
 Let Laudato Si' be our guide as we reflect on our own relationship with creation and commit to actions, however small, that contribute to healing our common home.
 These actions could be as simple as getting outdoors and connecting with nature, reducing plastic use, or planting sustainable plants.

-If you have any ideas, I would like for you to comment.
+If you have any ideas, please comment.

 Next